superruzafa/visual-scala-reference/_en/functions/unlift.md

 }
 ~~~

-`lift` creates an anonymous function that returns the value wrapped with `Some` returned by this partial function.
+`unlift` creates an anonymous function that returns the value wrapped with `Some` returned by this partial function.

 <figure class="diagram">
   <img src="images/unlift.svg" alt="unlift function">